Aryabhata

-For his explicit mention of the relativity of motion, he also qualifies as a major early physicist.

 Biography

 Name

 While there is a tendency to misspell his name as "Aryabhatta" by analogy with other names having the "bhatta" suffix, his name is properly spelled Aryabhata: every astronomical text spells his name thus, including Brahmagupta's references to him "in more than a hundred places by name".
 Furthermore, in most instances "Aryabhatta" would not fit the metre either.

 Time and place of birth

-Aryabhata mentions in the Aryabhatiya that he was 23 years old 3,600 years into the Kali Yuga, but this is not to mean that the text was composed at that time.
-This mentioned year corresponds to 499 CE, and implies that he was born in 476.
-Aryabhata called himself a native of Kusumapura or Pataliputra (near present day Patna, Bihar).
+Aryabhata mentions in the Aryabhatiya that he was 23 years old, 3600 years into the Kali Yuga, but this is not to mean that the text was composed at that time.
+This mentioned year corresponds to 499 CE, and implies that he was born in 476 CE.
+Aryabhata called himself a native of Kusumapura or Pataliputra (near present-day Patna, Bihar).

 Other hypothesis

 Bhāskara I describes Aryabhata as āśmakīya, "one belonging to the Aśmaka country."
 During the Buddha's time, a branch of the Aśmaka people settled in the region between the Narmada and Godavari rivers in central India.

 It has been claimed that the aśmaka (Sanskrit for "stone") where Aryabhata originated may be the present day Kodungallur which was the historical capital city of Thiruvanchikkulam of ancient Kerala.
-This is based on the belief that Koṭuṅṅallūr was earlier known as Koṭum-Kal-l-ūr ("city of hard stones"); however, old records show that the city was actually Koṭum-kol-ūr ("city of strict governance").
-Similarly, the fact that several commentaries on the Aryabhatiya have come from Kerala has been used to suggest that it was Aryabhata's main place of life and activity; however, many commentaries have come from outside Kerala, and the Aryasiddhanta was completely unknown in Kerala.
+This is based on the belief that Koṭuṅṅallūr was earlier known as Koṭum-Kal-l-ūr (city of hard stones); however, old records show that the city was known as Koṭum-kol-ūr (city of strict governance).
+Similarly, the fact that several commentaries on the Aryabhatiya have come from Kerala, this has been used to suggest that it was Aryabhata's main place of life and activity; however, many commentaries have come from outside Kerala, and the Aryasiddhanta was completely unknown in Kerala.
 K. Chandra Hari has argued for the Kerala hypothesis on the basis of astronomical evidence.

 Aryabhata mentions "Lanka" on several occasions in the Aryabhatiya, but his "Lanka" is an abstraction, standing for a point on the equator at the same longitude as his Ujjayini.